jeaminj/RNASeq_local-archive2023-/README.md

 [4] getGeneCounts.sh
 &nbsp;

-A detailed description on what each step does can be found in the script
+A detailed description on what each step does can be found in the script, supplemental guide can be found on https://jeaminsblog.com/